 around 1880.

 In 1885 or earlier, as soon as Lembert fenced off his rich meadow pasture, he acquired a herd of about 150 Angora goats.
 He probably spent most or all of his savings on that purchase.
 According to some contemporary estimates, owners of medium size Angora flocks could make a profit of one to two dollars per animal per year.
 But in the end, everything depended on the market prices of Angora fleece, called mohair.
 The price of mohair appears to have fluctuated greatly in the mid-1880s.
-There was another unpredictable element that Lembert was well aware of: Angoras are not as winter-hardy as other goat breeds, so a suitable winter shelter for the herd in the low foothills was absolutely essential.
+Lembert had to worry about another unpredictable factor, namely the weather: Angoras are not as winter-hardy as other goat breeds, so a suitable winter shelter for the herd in the low foothills was absolutely essential.
 Therefore, it was crucial to leave the Meadows well before the onset of cold winter storms.
-Once Prof. Raymond of the State University at Berkeley asked Lembert about late fall conditions at Tuolumne Meadows.
+Prof. Raymond of the State University at Berkeley once asked Lembert about late fall conditions at Tuolumne Meadows.
 He replied that he was compelled to leave the meadows and take his flock to their winter quarters as early as October, due to the threat of very cold and sometimes even snowy weather later in the autumn season {10}.

 The heavy losses of several shepherds due to the early arrival of winter were reported in the newspapers, but I found nothing directly connected with Lembert's misfortune.
 However, a year or two later, when an annual report of the Bureau of Animal Industry was published, it contained the following note on the subject of the mohair industry in the Western states: "Mr. J. B. Lembert, Yosemite Valley, Mariposa County, Cal., was, until recently, the owner of 156 head of Angoras, said to be thoroughbred.
 His flock, while away from shelter, was overtaken by a snowstorm that continued for twenty-six days.
 Large number of his animals [actually all!] had to be abandoned to starvation after many weeks of continuous privation" {13}.